SayNode/FondueSwap/documentation/PositionManagment.md

   - pool fee
   - lower tick #because we need this and can't do logs
   - upper tick
-  - Amount of token X => Replace this
+  - Amount of token X
-  - Amount of token Y => Replace this
+  - Amount of token Y
   - Min amount of token X (we will just put 0 here)
   - Min amount of token Y (we will just put 0 here)
 - _Returns_: the tokenId of the liquidity position